orium/archery/README.md

 ## Alternative approaches

-An alternative to the approach taken by Archery is to use traits with associated types to encode type-level functions.
+An alternative to the approach taken by `archery` is to use traits with associated types to encode type-level functions.
 This has been suggested [multiple](https://github.com/orium/rpds/issues/7#issuecomment-362635901) [times](https://joshlf.com/post/2018/10/18/rust-higher-kinded-types-already/#comment-4160863400),